MOVING MY PET TO HAWAII

 Inspection hours for dog and cats at Daniel K. Inouye International Airport (Honolulu) are between the hours of 8:00 a.m. to 5:00 p.m. daily, including weekends and holidays.
 This information is particularly important for those who are qualifying their pets for direct release in Honolulu.
 Pet owners should be sure to arrange for their flights to arrive by 3:30 p.m. because it may take up to one hour for the airlines to transport a pet to the Airport Animal Quarantine Holding Facility and animals not arriving at the facility by 4:30 p.m. will not be released at the airport that day.Pets arriving in the late afternoon and evening will be held overnight until inspections are completed the following morning.
 Pets qualified for direct airport release that are held overnight for release in the morning at the Airport Animal Quarantine Holding Facility must be picked up by 10:00 a.m. or an additional $59 will be charged.
 Pet owners who are arriving in Honolulu and connecting to neighboring islands should pay particular attention to the inspection hours.
 No permits are issued or required to fly a dog and cat into the Daniel K Inouye international Airport in Honolulu.

 - DIRECT RELEASE HNL – Processing times vary, depending on how long it takes your airline to deliver the pet to our facility and the number of pets arriving for inspection at the same time.
 In some cases, the airline may take up to one hour or more to deliver a pet to our facility for processing.
 Generally, we are able to process pets within an hour from the time the pet is received at our facility.
-However, If you do not submit original documents ahead of time or problems with paperwork will significantly increase processing time.
+However, If you do not submit original documents ahead of time (at least 10 days in advance) or problems with paperwork will significantly increase processing time.
 Priority is given to pet owners who properly submitted their paperwork.
 If you are booking connecting flights, it is recommended that you allow at least 4 to 5 hours.

 FOR PETS FLYING IN TO KONA, KAHULUI AND LIHUE AIRPORTS